cortexrd/Knack-Toolkit-Library/README.md

 If you are annoyed by the limitations of **filter menus** that only have one field and without AND/OR operators, then you will find Public Filters very useful.
-They are the same as User Filters but created by special users and visible to everyone.
+They are the same as User Filters but created by special users, yet visible to everyone.

 First, you need to perform the setup of the [iFrameWnd](#iframewnd) and the [Heartbeat Monitoring and SW